improving/GITLabs-CATechnologies/handout.md

 ##This is the Git notes from the 2-day training session at ImprovingEnterprises on Jan 21-22, 2015.

-##This is the Git notes from the 2-day training session at ImprovingEnterprises on Jan 21-22, 2015.

 ## Command Line Cheat Sheet
 Verify Git installation